byu-biophysics-archive/getting-started/README.md

 ## Problem # 5

 * [Natural Pendulum (3.3)](resources/Giordano_chap_3.pdf) problem from Giordano's textbook.
 Helpful in beginning to learn about chaotic motion as well as realistic harmonic motion.
 Take a look at problem 3.1 and 3.2 before as well for an introduction into simple harmonic motion.

+## Problem # 6

+* [Molecular Dynamics (9.1)](resources/Giordano_Chap_9.pdf) problem from Giordano's textbook is the culmination of the coding exercises we have worked on up until this point.
+You will be coding a realistic simulation of gas molecules acting according to the Lennart-Jones Potential relationship.
+Do your best to work through it, and for an easier starting exercise you can try and work through the simulation with elastic boundaries instead of periodic boundary conditions as it is there most bugs develop.